-- 1. Identify the nutritionally important fruits and vegetables and its processing methods. - 2.
+- 1. Identify the nutritionally important fruits and vegetables and understand its maturity indices and its processing methods. - 2.
 Demonstrate the manufacture, preservation and packaging of jam, jelly, marmalade, pickles and preserves. - 3.
 Explain the different types of driers involved in the production of dehydrated fruit products. - 4.
 Illustrate the minimal processing and fermentation methods of fruits and vegetables. - 5.
 Enumerate the canning and bottling operations of fruits and vegetables. - 6.
 Discuss the aseptic processing, packaging and storage of fruit juices.